Banner1600MAKonEND.jpg

 Sabri Khan's son Kamal Sabri and his grandson Suhail also play sarangi.
 I filmed Suhail reciting his lessons in rag Yaman when he was six, in 1998.
 Now he is well known as the sarangi player and singer of the outstanding pop group Advaita.
 See their beautiful take on rag Durga.

 The videos below are from a visit on 10 May, 1995.
-Despite his excellence, fame and weathered maturity, Sabri Khan was still showing off what he can do like a young buck, and nervously denigrating other sarangi players.
+Despite his excellence, fame and weathered maturity, Sabri Khan was still showing off what he can do like a young buck and nervously denigrating other sarangi players.
 He started with the morning rag Nat Bhairav:

 This was followed by a demonstration of difficult chromatic tans.
 He names several of the other best sarangi players in India, saying that they are all imitating him.